 In other words, over the long run Lifecyle funds are performing as intended, with older members protected from share market volatility as they approach retirement.

 Chant West senior investment manager, Mano Mohankumar says: “We have generally seen strong performance from growth assets in recent years so, as we would expect, the options that have higher allocations to growth assets have generally done best.

-“Younger fund members of retail lifecycle products – those born in the 1970s, 1980s and 1990s – have held their own against the MySuper Growth median since the introduction of MySuper and are actually ahead over one and three years.
+“Younger fund members of retail lifecycle products – those born in the 1970s, 1980s and 1990s – have slightly outperformed the MySuper Growth median over most periods shown (in the table below).
 However, they have done so by taking on more share market risk.”